rtcharity/resources.eahub.org/content/tips/articles/engaging.md

 ### [BACK: Priorities](/tips/articles/priorities/)

 <hr>
-_If you have suggestions on how to improve this page, please comment or suggest edits on <a target="_blank" href="https://docs.google.com/document/d/1qtvllSL7jTIbkeadnicLvIhcT53-XJyxx3uvnz1JesE/edit#">this Google doc</a>._
+*If you have suggestions on how to improve this page, please comment or suggest edits on* <a target="_blank" href="https://docs.google.com/document/d/1qtvllSL7jTIbkeadnicLvIhcT53-XJyxx3uvnz1JesE/edit#"> *this Google doc*</a>.

 <hr>